Extra Innings (video game): Teams

 Players can choose between the 12 regular teams, and the two custom teams during game play.

 Teams are as listed in their league divisions:

 Custom teams

 Players can create two custom teams within the game.
 When creating a custom team, players can name all the members of the team.
 Players also have the ability to rearrange player ratings within the team.
 These stats control various team aspects such as hitting, pitching, speed, etc. Each of the two custom teams is allotted a certain number of points that can be allotted as the player chooses across the team's entire roster.

 Custom teams can be played in all the gameplay areas except All-Star mode.
 In All-Star mode, only the regular pre-made teams can be used.

+Reviews

+Famitsu gave the game a score of 30/40.